 - making sure your roof, gutters and eaves have no holes / access points for squirrels to enter

 - securely sealing all entry points (proofing) preferably with metal mesh or vents

 - trimming tree branches that overhang your roof

 - removing anything stacked up against the side of your building

-However, if the birds are causing damage or leading to anxiety you can book a pest control treatment using the 'Book online' button below.
+However, if the birds are causing damage or leading to anxiety you must Apply for a licence and you can book a pest control consultation / survey using the 'Book online' button below.

-If your property is affected by foxes and you feel the situation needs to be addressed you can book a pest control treatment using the 'Book online' button below.
+If your property is affected by foxes you can book a pest control consultation / survey using the 'Book online' button below.

 We're only able to treat wasps' nests which are easily accessible by 1 operative and where it's less than 20 feet from ground level.
 Overhangs, extensions and conservatories which restrict access will prevent us treating a nest and you should contact a private contractor in such circumstances.
 Refunds aren't given where we visit and are unable to carry out a treatment because of such circumstances.Wasp nests must be treated with extreme caution as some people have severe allergic reactions to wasp stings.